sidhdesh111/React_ContextAPI/README.md

-# React Shopping Cart with Context API & useReducer
+# React Shopping Cart with Context API

 This project demonstrates a robust and scalable shopping cart application built with React, leveraging the Context API for global state management and the `useReducer` hook for complex state logic.
 It focuses on clean architecture, performance considerations, and an intuitive user experience.